In addition to the top-line metrics we report on in your dashboard, you have the option to pull custom reports.

 Evaluating Campaign Performance

 When looking at campaign and ad performance, CPC and CPA are common metrics used to gauge campaign success.
-The rule of thumb is: the less it costs you to get a click or drive a conversion, the better your campaign is doing!
+Generally, the less it costs you to get a click or drive a conversion, the better your campaign is doing.

-Look at the CPC and CPA of each of your campaigns that are running to identify campaigns that are performing exceptionally above or below the others.
+Look at the CPC and CPA of each of your active campaigns to identify campaigns that are performing exceptionally above or below the others.

-Scale the campaign(s) that are performing well by increasing the weekly budget - you want to increase impressions on these campaigns to continue to engage with this group of customers.
+Scale the higher-performing campaigns by increasing the weekly budget - you'll want to increase impressions on these campaigns to continue to engage with this group of customers.

-For campaign(s) that need a little work, consider a creative refresh (your ads may not be resonating with your audience) or scaling back budget allocated to the campaign.
+For campaigns that need a boost, consider refreshing your ads or scaling back budget allocated to the campaign.

 Thinking Big Picture

-While CPC and CPA are a quick way of evaluating your performance, it is not the only way of evaluating your campaign.
-Each metric simply provides one way of looking at your campaign activity.
+While CPC and CPA are a quick way of evaluating your performance, there are other important metrics as well.
+Each provides a way to look at your campaign activity.
 Use your best judgment to determine what your top-line metrics are, and establish baselines so you can compare your campaign performance month over month.